 In Alabama, the State only awards compensation for harsh damages in the event of a wrongful death case.
 Such action is not taken to compensate the accuser but to punish the liable party for such horrific actions and discourage others from making the same mistake.
 The value of a wrongful death claim will depend upon the facts of the case as well as what was the main cause of the incident.

-Mike Bell Accident & Injury Lawyers is aware of how challenging it can be when it comes to dealing with wrongful death claims.
-That is why we support our clients by giving them the legal support they need to overcome such situations and cases.
+The Birmingham wrongful death attorneys at Mike Bell Accident & Injury Lawyers are aware of how challenging it can be when it comes to dealing with wrongful death claims.
+That is why we help our clients by giving them the legal support they need to overcome such situations and cases.
 Furthermore, we have years of experience when it comes to dealing with lawsuits and wrongful death claims.
-Therefore, contact us today, and we will help you get justice for your loss.
+Therefore, contact our team of Birmingham wrongful death lawyers today, and we will help you get justice for your loss.

 According to the State of Alabama, a case of wrongful death only exists when someone loses his or her life as a result of a wrongful act, negligence, or omission.
 If the victim had survived, he or she could have taken the initiative of filing for a personal injury claim.